-This second group will look very similar to our first group, only in this situation, these individuals may be experiencing a slow progression of their Parkinson’s Disease.
+This second group will look very similar to our first group; only in this situation will these individuals experience a slow progression of their Parkinson’s Disease.
 As a result, these individuals may still be able to qualify for a traditional life insurance policy, only now they will most likely only be able to qualify for a rate lower than those who have their Parkinson’s Disease stabilized (Table D-H).

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss, which is…